RasenRhino/SimplifiedKleros/report.md

 **The Problem:** Our implementation uses a linear loop (`O(n)`) to select jurors and a linear loop to redistribute tokens.
 As the number of jurors increases, the gas cost to process a dispute creates a bottleneck, potentially exceeding the Ethereum block gas limit.

 **The Kleros Solution:** The actual Kleros contract utilizes a Sortition Sum Tree data structure.
 This allows for drawing jurors in `O(log n)` time, making the system scalable to thousands of jurors.
-We did not implement this data structure due to its complexity.
+We did not implement this data structure due to its complexity, but the linear behavior and its limits can be observed indirectly by running the higher-verbosity test configurations described in the README.

 ### 5.3 The Alpha Parameter vs. 100% Slashing